 CONSIRT has a long history of international and interdisciplinary collaboration.
 It began with the Across Nations Project of the early 1990s.
 In 2008, we engaged more disciplines, included undergraduate students in research and training, and strengthened our international network of scholars.
 Former presidents of OSU (E. Gordon Gee) and PAN (Michał Kleiber) saw CONSIRT’s value and formalized the OSU-PAN cooperation.
 The Departments of Sociology and Political Science at OSU, and the Institute of Philosophy and Sociology and the Graduate School for Social Research at PAN, established CONSIRT within the framework of this Agreement.

-CONSIRT is a comprehensive, interdisciplinary program that integrates diverse methodological approaches to cross-national research.
+CONSIRT is a comprehensive program that integrates diverse methodological approaches in comparative studies to produce innovative, empirically-driven social science research.

-To address these problems, CONSIRT developed the following research agenda:
+To address these problems, CONSIRT prioritizes the following research agenda:

-CONSIRT’s strategic focus on methodology in quantitative and qualitative research fosters high-quality scientific products with clear theoretical and practical contributions.
+CONSIRT’s strategic focus on methodology in social science research fosters high-quality scientific products with clear theoretical and practical contributions.

 CONSIRT serves scholars at all steps of the research process, from research design to data collection, through data analysis, to the dissemination of results.